How to Respond to Building Practitioner Disciplinary Action

-Having been heavily involved in building practitioner representation in disciplinary jurisdictions in Victoria, ACT and NSW for more than 10 years I have learnt a thing or 2 about what works as an advocate and what does not.
+Having been heavily involved in building practitioner representation in disciplinary jurisdictions in Victoria, ACT and NSW for over 20 years the firm has learnt a thing or two about what works as an advocate and what does not.
 Here are some pointers:-

-It follows that you should not underestimate the potential for unintended consequences, so the smart play is to brief an expert in the professional misconduct area.
-Mind you, the expert will cost, but that just comes with the territory.
-It is a false economy to brief someone out of their depth who does not have the ring craft for misconduct advocacy.
+It follows that one should not underestimate the potential for unintended consequences, so it is prudent to brief an expert in the professional misconduct area.
+Even better an advocate that can straddle both construction law and professional misconduct.
+It is a false economy to brief someone out of their depth who does not have the dual ring craft for misconduct and construction law advocacy.

 The reality is that a large proportion of the matters that are investigated will end up being prosecuted and are in circumstances where the respondent is guilty.
-The lawyer must be able to figure out whether guilt is a fact or whether there is a good defence.
-However, if guilt is a given then it is a folly to contest it, and prudence dictates that there must be a plea in mitigation.
+The lawyer must be able to figure out whether guilt is a fact or whether there are sound defences.
+However, if evidence of guilt is irrefutable then it could be misguided to contest it as this may jeopardise the ability of the advocate to generate a sound plea in mitigation.

-The first thing one must do when faced with a complaint, is to carry out a realistic assessment of what Allegations can be contested (i.e. a ‘not guilty’ plea) and those that should not be contested but where a plea in mitigation can be presented.
+The first thing one must do when faced with a complaint is to carry out a realistic assessment, with one’s legal advisor, of what allegations can be contested (i.e. a ‘not guilty’ plea) and those that should not be contested but where a plea in mitigation can be presented.
 This ‘plea’ will offer a full explanation of the conduct from the practitioner’s perspective, with the aim of minimising any penalty as far as possible.

-The golden rule is “don’t contest the incontestable”.
-Do not run a cute defence based on a denial of liability if the denial is misconceived or prima facie hopeless.
+One of the golden rules is “avoid contesting the incontestable”.
+Avoid running a defence based on a denial of liability if the denial is misconceived.
 “Fess up” and mitigate.
-When I prepare a plea I have regard to the following:-
+When preparing a plea, have regard to the following:-

-I am totally on top of the facts and the law.
-I cite the cases that most comfortably resonate with the facts applicable to my client’s predicament.
-There is a lot of law on point, I make sure that I am intimately au fait with it.
+Be totally on top of the facts and the law.
+Cite the cases that most comfortably resonate with the facts applicable to my client’s predicament.

-I impress upon the decision maker that my client is contrite and regretful, has learnt a lesson, and won’t do it again.
-I also encourage the client to instruct me with regards to what has been learnt, so that I can inform the decision maker why the conduct won’t happen again, and why it was aberrational.
-Documentary proof of changes to practice, eg a policy manual or detailed checklist, is also very helpful.
+Impress upon the decision maker that the client is contrite and regretful, has learnt a lesson, and won’t do it again.
+Also encourage the client to instruct with regards to what has been learnt, so to inform the decision maker why the conduct will not happen again, and why it was aberrational.
+Documentary proof of changes to practice, e.g. a policy manual or detailed checklist, is also very helpful.

-If it’s a one off and against the form guide I say it.
-If there is no recidivism I bring that point home.
+If it’s a one off and aberrational, say so.
+If there is no history of recidivism, bring that point home.

-Rapport with the decision makers is critical, be he or she a judge, a tribunal member or a peer.
+Giving respect to decision makers is critical; be they a judge, a tribunal member or a peer.
 Remember the decision maker has the power, not you, and not your client.
 Never forget that for a second.
-I have on some occasions witnessed advocates whom are arrogant, haughty and on occasion belittling of a panel member because he or she may not be legally qualified.
-This is a very dangerous disposition.
+One sees on some occasions witnessed advocates and or their clients that do not afford an appropriate level of respect; such disposition has serious limitations.

 One of the most common censures is the handing down of a fine.
 It is important to be on top of the client’s financial position and if the client has dependants, mortgages and the like, then one should with the client’s permission, impress upon the decision maker that a high fine may not be commensurate with the gravity of the offence and could have a very deleterious impact upon the respondent.